Friday, April 10, 2020

 Steven Munatones led a household workout-focused KAATSU At Home session geared for Baby Boomers on Friday, April 10th.

-People can use KAATSU for exercise or rehabilitation while...
+People can use KAATSU the original BFR for exercise or rehabilitation while...

 * typing an email in your office

 * waiting for an airplane or the train